-All of these stock options were issued under our 2006 Stock Plan and were granted with an exercise price per share equal to the fair market value of our common stock on the date of grant, which, in accordance with our 2006 Stock Plan, is the closing price of our common stock on the date of grant as reported by The Nasdaq Global Market.
-Subject to the terms of the 2006 Stock Plan and the option agreements issued in connection with these grants, all of these options vest as to 25% of the shares on the first anniversary of the grant date and as to an additional 6.25% of the shares on the last day of each successive three-month period thereafter.
-Stock option awards under our 2006 Stock Plan may vest in full upon a termination within six months following a change of control, and are subject to accelerated vesting under the severance and change of control agreements entered into in 2008, as discussed below under "- Potential Payments Upon Termination or Change of Control".
+All of the stock options referenced above and set forth in the 2009 Grants of Plan-Based Awards table were issued under our 2006 Stock Plan and were granted with an exercise price per share equal to the fair market value of our common stock on the date of grant, which, in accordance with our 2006 Stock Plan, is the closing price of our common stock on the date of grant as reported by The Nasdaq Global Market.
+Stock option awards under our 2006 Stock Plan may vest in full upon a termination within six months following a change of control, and are subject to accelerated vesting under the severance and change of control agreements discussed below under "-Potential Payments Upon Termination or Change of Control."